 The East African Legislative Assembly (EALA) is the Legislative Organ of the Community and has a cardinal function to further EAC objectives, through its Legislative, Representative and Oversight mandate.
 It was established under Article 9 of the Treaty for the Establishment of the East African Community.

-The Assembly has a membership comprising of 54 elected Members (nine from each Partner State), and 7 ex-officio Members consisting of the Minister or Cabinet Secretary responsible for EAC Affairs from each Partner State, the Secretary-General and the Counsel to the Community totalling 62 Members.
+The Assembly has a membership comprising of 63 elected Members (9 from each Partner State), and 9 ex-officio Members consisting of the Minister or Cabinet Secretary responsible for EAC Affairs from each Partner State, the Secretary-General and the Counsel to the Community totalling 72 Members.

 The Assembly draws the authority to establish its Standing Committees from its Rules of Procedure.
 It currently has 6 Standing Committees to execute its mandate: